 As we've seen, when resizing an image (changing only its print size), the Width, Height and Resolution options in the Image Size dialog box are all linked together.
 Change one of the values and Photoshop automatically changes the others, and that includes the Resolution value.
 In most cases, you'll want to let Photoshop figure out the resolution automatically when you enter in a new width and height, but we can manually enter the Resolution value ourselves to see how large we'd be able to print the image and still get professional-looking results.

 In general, if you're printing the image using an inkjet photo printer (the kind you most likely have at home), the lowest resolution value you'd want to use is around 240 pixels/inch.
 If you go much below that, your printed image will start looking too soft and dull.
 So, knowing that 240 pixels/inch is the lowest resolution value I'd want to use, I can simply enter 240 into the Resolution option.
 When I do, Photoshop automatically changes the Width and Height values to match the resolution and shows me that I could safely print this image at a size of 17.733 inches wide by 11.8 inches tall, which is most likely larger than I'd need.
 But at least I know that as long as my intention is to print it smaller than 17.733 in x 11.8 in, the result will look great:

+To learn more about how image resolution affects print quality, check out our full Image Resolution And Print Quality tutorial in the Digital Photo Essentials section of our website.
 And there we have it!
-That’s how to change the print size of an image using the new Image Size dialog box in Photoshop CC!
-In the next tutorial, we’ll take things further and cover everything you need to know about image resampling!
+That's how to change the print size of an image using the new Image Size dialog box in Photoshop CC!
+In the next tutorial, we'll take things further and cover everything you need to know about image resampling!